khuranabal/khuranabal.github.io/_posts/2022-01-08-map-reduce.md

 * Number of mappers will be equal to number of data blocks.
 * Number of reducer is set by developer default is 1 but we can set to 0 or any higher number.
 * System take care of shuffle and sort operation.
+* Record reader works on mapper machine.
+* If number of reducers are 0 then shuffle and sort will not execute.

 ### Optimization